l7mp/stunner/examples/direct-one2one-call/README.md

    ```

 1. Modify the client-side JavaScript (this can be found in  `direct-one2one-call/static/js/index.js`),
-   served by the application server on page loads, in order to store the ICE configuration received
+   served by the application server, to parse the ICE configuration received
-   from the application server in the `registerResponse` message.
+   from the application server from the `registerResponse` message.
    ```js
    function resgisterResponse(message) {
      if (message.response == 'accepted') {